CRModders/cosmic-mod-manager/apps/docs/translating.md

     } satisfies Locale;
     ```

-5. When done translating commit the changes and push to my GitHub fork
+5. When done translating commit the changes and push to the GitHub fork
     ```bash
     git add .
     git commit -m "Added french locale"